septi0/usbackup/README.md

     daemon              Run as daemon and perform actions based on configured jobs

-    backup              Backup hosts.
-This option creates a backup job from the options provided
+    run                 Run a job based on the provided paramaters
       options:
-        --dest DEST           Destination folder.
-If not specified, the default destination from config will be used --limit LIMIT         Host name(s) to backup.
-If none specified, all hosts will be backed up except those specified in --exclude
+        --type {backup,replication}
+                              The type of the job to run.
+Available types: backup, replication.
+Default: backup --dest DEST           Destination storage to be used when performing the job --replicate REPLICATE
+                              Source storage to read the data from when performing the replication job - required when the job type is replication, otherwise ignored
+        --limit LIMIT         List of sources for the job (if no sources are provided, all sources will be included, except the ones in the exclude list)
-        --exclude EXCLUDE     Host name(s) to exclude in the backup --retention-policy RETENTION_POLICY
+        --exclude EXCLUDE     List of sources to exclude from the job --retention-policy RETENTION_POLICY
                               Retention policy. last=<NR>,hourly=<NR>,daily=<daNRys>,weekly=<NR>,monthly=<NR>,yearly=<NR>.
 Example: --retention-policy last=6,hourly=24,daily=7,weekly=4,monthly=12,yearly=1
         --notification-policy NOTIFICATION_POLICY